ios-tooling/Convey/README.md

 - if set, all tasks using this server will fail immediately

-`var userAgent: String?`

-- set the user agent to override with.
-By default, it uses `defaultUserAgent`

-`var maxLoggedDownloadSize: Int`

-- when logging downloads, how much data should we show before just using a placeholder

-`var maxLoggedUploadSize: Int`

-- when logging uploads, how much data should we show before just using a placeholder

 `func register(publicKey: String, for server: String)`

 - if using server pinning, you can set the key for a given host here.

-`func setStandardHeaders([String: String])`

-- if using static headers for all requests, set them here

 `func standardHeaders(for task: ServerTask) async throws -> [String: String]`